jesdumas/jesdumas.github.io/index.md

 Much of the professional work I’ve done is unfortunately proprietary, so I’m showcasing side projects and some work from my master’s degree here.

-Please see my [LinkedIn profile](https://www.linkedin.com/in/jessedumas/) for details on my professional work.
+My [LinkedIn profile](https://www.linkedin.com/in/jessedumas/) has details on my background and career so far.
 Feel free to reach out if you'd like to work with me.

 ### Patent Applications